Thunderbolts (comics): Red Hulk's Thunderbolts

 A new team composed of Red Hulk, Deadpool, Elektra, Agent Venom, and Punisher debuted as a part of Marvel NOW! major relaunch.
 Written by Daniel Way with drawings by Steve Dillon.
 This incarnation is not a government-sponsored team.

 Red Hulk assembles his incarnation of the Thunderbolts to be a strike team that is close to "Code Red."
 He has gathered Deadpool, Elektra, Punisher, and Agent Venom because "their conditions cannot be cured."
 Red Hulk has his Thunderbolts do things that are similar to X-Force.
-Red Hulk has obtained Samuel Sterns' body and hooks it up to a machine that emits Red Gamma Radiation onto Samuel Sterns.
-Deadpool later finds Samuel Sterns' as a Red Leader with no apparent powers as he expresses his view that the Punisher won't be pleased.
-Punisher finds Red Leader's body and shoots him between the eyes disrupting whatever plans Red Hulk has for Red Leader.
+Red Hulk has obtained Samuel Sterns' body and hooks it up to a machine that emits red gamma radiation onto Samuel Sterns.
+Deadpool later finds Samuel Sterns' as a Red Leader with no apparent powers as he expresses his view that the Punisher will not be pleased.
+Punisher finds Red Leader's body and shoots him between the eyes, disrupting whatever plans Red Hulk has for Red Leader.

-Red Hulk brings the Thunderbolts along to deal with gamma technology on the island of Kata Jaya where the technology was supplied by Madman.
-During the fight against Madman, Red Hulk took the Leader to a pipe line that feeds Gamma energy to Madman's lab.
+Red Hulk brings the Thunderbolts along to deal with gamma technology on the island of Kata Jaya, where the technology was supplied by the Leader's brother, Madman.
+During the fight against Madman, Red Hulk took the Leader to a pipeline that feeds Gamma energy to Madman's lab.
 Red Hulk then absorbed the energy himself and then forced fed it to the Leader, bringing him back to life.
-Red Leader is revived, but doesn't possess his prior intellect.
-They do get into the Madman's bunker to find out that The Leader hid his intellect on the internet.
-Madman confronts them and Leader promises to unlock his intellect to his brother, but after whispering one secret word his brother drops dead—his brain not being able to handle all of the information.
+Red Leader is revived, but does not possess his prior intellect.
+The Thunderbolts get into the Madman's bunker and learn that the Leader hid his intellect on the internet.
+Madman confronts them and Leader promises to unlock his intellect to his brother, but after whispering one secret word, his brother drops dead — his brain not being able to handle all of the information.

 The team then follows leads for the supplies of the gamma radiation technology to Kabul to discover Elektra's brother Orestez Natchios is creating an army of Crimson Dynamos powered by gamma radiation.
 Elektra runs off with her brother and claims to have killed him, but Punisher realizes she was lying and kills him himself.
-During this fiasco, the Red Leader secretly gains access to the internet and downloads his intellect off the internet despite his body not being able to physically contain it (he suffers from profuse nose bleeds).
+During this fiasco, the Red Leader secretly gains access to the internet and downloads his intellect from the internet despite his body not being able to physically contain it (he suffers from profuse nose bleeds).